KuCoin Shares (KCS) Market Cap Tops $93.73 Million

-KuCoin Shares (KCS) traded flat against the U.S. dollar during the 24 hour period ending at 20:00 PM ET on June 25th.
-In the last week, KuCoin Shares has traded flat against the U.S. dollar.
-One KuCoin Shares coin can now be bought for about $1.17 or 0.00002994 BTC on exchanges.
-KuCoin Shares has a market capitalization of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last 24 hours.
+KuCoin Shares (KCS) traded flat against the dollar during the one day period ending at 0:00 AM ET on July 1st.
+In the last seven days, KuCoin Shares has traded flat against the dollar.
+KuCoin Shares has a market cap of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
+One KuCoin Shares coin can currently be bought for approximately $1.17 or 0.00002994 BTC on popular cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.